json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 public class MyModel : Identifiable { /* ... */ }
 ```

-3. The configured naming convention (by default this is camel-case).
+3. The configured casing convention (by default this is camel-case).
 ```c#
 // this will be registered as "myModels" public class MyModel : Identifiable { /* ... */ }
 ```

-This convention can be changed by setting the `SerializerSettings.ContractResolver` property on `IJsonApiOptions`.
-See the [options documentation](./options.md#custom-serializer-settings).
+The default casing convention can be changed in [options](./options.md#custom-serializer-settings).